josevavia/docker-laravel-lumen/README.md

     git clone https://github.com/josevavia/docker-lumen.git

-### Create lumen project
+### Create project
-The Lumen project (and all the *php files of your application) should be in the `./src` directory.
+You can use this docker-compose setup either with a Lumen or Laravel project.
+The only thing you need is to put the source of your app in the `./src` directory.
-You can create this directory and all the files of the Lumen framework following the steps of a normal installation of lumen (https://lumen.laravel.com/docs/5.6/installation)

-I recommend to use the Lumen installer via composer:

-#### Install lumen installer (if needed):
+You have a lot of ways to do this, but I prefer to user de Laravel/Lumen installers.

+NOTE:  the "name" of the project should be **src** to create the folder properly

+#### Laravel project

+    composer global require "laravel/laravel-installer"
+    laravel new src

+#### Lumen project

     composer global require "laravel/lumen-installer"

-#### Create a new Lumen project in the last version

     lumen new src

+#### Other options
-NOTE:  the "name" of the project should be "src" to create the folder properly
+Any other option to create a `./src` directory with the source code of the laravel/lumen project should work.

 ### Config